tcpserver — Create TCP server listeners and return MATLAB-compatible server structs for accept/read/write workflows.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how tcpserver works, line by line, in Rust.
+Read exactly how tcpserver is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.